Building a Low-Carbon Community

 HOW IS LOW CARBON MEASURED AND REGULATED?

-- Greenhouse gas emissions would be measured using greenhouse gas intensity (GHGi) per square meter per year which is (kgCO2e/m2/year).
+- Greenhouse gas emissions will be measured using greenhouse gas intensity (GHGi), which identifies the amount of Co2 per square meter per year which (kgCO2e/m2/year).

 WHERE CAN I LEARN MORE?

-More information about the proposed Low Carbon Incentive System can be found at this project specific webpage.
+More information about the planning process that was used to develop the Low Carbon Incentive Program can be found at this project specific webpage, which reflects issues under consideration during the bylaw development process.

 Post your comment